-WHEREAS, on March 16, 2020, California Governor Gavin Newsom issued Executive Order N-28-20 suspending any provision of state law that would preempt or otherwise restrict a local government's exercise of its police powers to impose substantive limitations on residential or commercial evictions related to COVID-19; and
+WHEREAS, on March 16, 2020, California Governor Gavin Newsom issued Executive Order N- 28-20 suspending any provision of state law that would preempt or otherwise restrict a local government's exercise of its police powers to impose substantive limitations on residential or commercial evictions related to COVID-19; and

-WHEREAS, the City Council adopted Ordinance No. 2020-003 as an urgency ordinance on March 23, 2020 to establish a moratorium on residential and commercial evictions due to nonpayment of rent for tenants where the failure to pay rent is from income loss resulting from COVID-19; and from the average two weeks prior.
-In San Leandro, as of February 9, 2023, there have been 1,956 probable cases of COVID-19 infection; and
+WHEREAS, the City Council adopted Ordinance No. 2020-003 as an urgency ordinance on March 23, 2020 to establish a moratorium on residential and commercial evictions due to nonpayment of rent for tenants where the failure to pay rent is from income loss resulting from COVID-19; and

-WHEREAS, the eviction moratorium enacted by Ordinance No. 2020-003 expires upon the expiration of the later of the Governor's proclamation of a state of emergency or the City Council's termination of the local emergency, both of which are currently scheduled to occur on February 28, 2023; and
+WHEREAS, the eviction moratorium enacted by Ordinance No. 2020-003 was set to expire upon the expiration of the later of the Governor's proclamation of a state of emergency or the City Council's termination of the local emergency, both of which occurred on February 28, 2023; and update to the City Council every 90 days thereafter on the impacts of the moratorium and related relevant data; and